hilmanyusoh/Django-Personal-Website/README.md

 ## Project Structure
 There will be index.html,style.css files
-'index.html': The main HTML file for the website, which includes the structure of the web page and content, etc.
+`index.html`: The main HTML file for the website, which includes the structure of the web page and content, etc.
-'style.css': CSS file for website design, such as colors, responsiveness, effects, etc.
+`style.css`: CSS file for website design, such as colors, responsiveness, effects, etc.

 ## Section Overview
 Home: Welcome message and a short introduction